soumyadg/Bike-Sharing-System/README.md

 Data Sources :

 1.       tfl-daily-cycle-hires.xlsx : the daily number of hired bikes.
 Downloaded from https://data.london.gov.uk/dataset/number-bicycle-hires
 2.       electrical_power_data.csv.
-Downloaded from : https://www.ref.org.uk/fuel/index.php?valdate=2009&tab=dp&share=N (Substituted “2009” in the URL to get data for later years)
+Download from : https://www.ref.org.uk/fuel/index.php?valdate=2009&tab=dp&share=N

 You may also use other data sources of your choice (e.g. the attached Bank Holidays ukbankholidays.csv).

 Deliverables -
 Note : A clear methodology supported by reasonable justifications is more important than an extremely accurate model.
 Your solution should include: